 Some of the most interesting bits didn’t make it into full songs.
 Intro is a fragment of an icy arena rock tune cut short when it’s begging to let rip.
 Yn Fy Mhen is a snippet of saloon bar jazz heard from the bottom of a frozen pond.
 The closing minute-long Tair sounds like the middle eight of a demo you want to hear the rest of.
 They’re not short of ideas here, leaving you to wonder whether they should have made this debut a tight ten-songer, and held some in reserve for the difficult second.

 After all, they don’t really need to chuck everything at the wall and see what sticks.
 When it all comes together, the quality is definitely there.
 The Egyptian reggae of Colli Golwg is particularly persistent in the brain and Fel i Fod is beautifully floaty.
 Lipstick Coch must also be mentioned in that company.

 But oh to understand Welsh!
 The lyrics, we’re told, are full of the darkness and uncertainty of youth-become-adulthood, though you’d not necessarily assume that from the music.
-And occasionally blasts of English tantalise.
+And occasional blasts of English tantalise.
 In the middle of Newid (tr: Change), there’s a snippet that sounds an awful lot like “Maggie Thatcher” but might just be a similar sounding Welsh phrase.
 Some sort of musical political statement?
 Almost certainly.
 As ever with the disproportionately successful Welsh music scene, the fate of us non-speakers is to marvel at the music and wonder at words we can’t understand.